Rajpratik71/linux-manPages/free.md

        free [options]

 DESCRIPTION
-       free displays the total amount of free and used physical and swap mem‐ ory in the system, as well as the buffers and caches used by the  ker‐ nel.
-The  information  is gathered by parsing /proc/meminfo.
-The dis‐ played columns are:
+       free displays the total amount of free and used physical and swap memory in the system, as well as the buffers and caches used by the kernel.
+The information is gathered by parsing /proc/mem‐ info.
+The displayed columns are:

-       total  Total installed memory (MemTotal and  SwapTotal  in  /proc/mem‐ info)
+       total  Total installed memory (MemTotal and SwapTotal in /proc/meminfo)

        used   Used memory (calculated as total - free - buffers - cache)